Too dense to go through: The importance of low-mass clusters for satellite quenching: Discussion

-As we showed in the previous section, in general \textsc{c-eagle} clusters posses an extended gas envelope that makes them relatively denser than the observational clusters shown in \citetalias{Roberts19}, reaching the density needed for `rapid-quenching' even at the outskirts of low mass clusters.
+As we showed in the previous section, in general, \textsc{c-eagle} clusters possess an extended gas envelope that makes them relatively denser than the observational clusters shown in \citetalias{Roberts19}, reaching the density needed for `rapid-quenching' even at the outskirts of low-mass clusters.
 Given all these considerations it is straightforward to conclude that the excess of dwarf galaxies quenched inside clusters is mainly due to a combination of the extreme environment in which galaxies reside and the feedback phenomenology implemented in the code \citep[for a more detailed explication regarding the feedback model we refer the reader to][]{Schaye15,Crain15, Bahe17}.
 To address this issue, simulations containing galaxy clusters with higher resolution are needed.
 However no suitable simulation suites are available at present; \textsc{tng-50} \citep[]{TNG50-1,TNG50-2} and \textsc{romulusc} \citep{RomulusSC} only partly fulfill this requirement.
 These simulations lack a statistical sample of clusters to carry out our study, with just one halo with log$_{10}$M$_\star$[M$_\odot$] $\geq $ 14.
 On the other hand, simulations as the ones presented in \textsc{the three hundred project} \citep[]{THREEHUNDRED}, or in the \textsc{tng-300} \citep[]{Marinacci18,Naiman18,Nelson18,Pillepich18,Springel18} can be useful to stastically study the properties of galaxies inside clusters.
-But due to the low mass and spatial resolution, it is impossible to study in detail the mechanisms that lead to the quenching of star formation in these simulations.
+However, due to the low mass and spatial resolution, it is impossible to study in detail the mechanisms that lead to the quenching of star formation in these simulations.